ryyppy/reason-workshop/README.md

 npm install -g bs-platform
 ```

-Later on for this workshop we need this tool to bootstrap add BS to an existing JS project... in every project you are required to add `bs-platform` as a
+Later on for this workshop we need this tool to add BS to an existing
+JS project... in every project you are required to add `bs-platform`
-devDependency, so usually it's not really necessary to have it installed.
+as a devDependency, so usually it's not really necessary to actually
+have it installed globally.

 ## Overview